briandfoy/briandfoy.github.io/_posts/2020-09-16-things-i-m-reading.md

 * [Hints of Programming Language Design](https://apps.dtic.mil/dtic/tr/fulltext/u2/773391.pdf) - C.A.R.
 Hoare makes various observations that still seem important today as they were in 1973.
 "It therefore seems especially necessary in the design of a new programming language, intended to attract programmers away from their current high level language, to pursue the goal of simplicity to an extreme, so that a programmer can readily learn and remember all its features, can select the best facility for each of his purposes, can full understand the effects and consequences of each decision, and can then concentrate the major part of his intellectual effort to understanding his problem and his programs rather than his tool."

 * [A Generation Lost in the Bazaar](https://queue.acm.org/detail.cfm?id=2349257) - Poul-Henning Kamp looks back on how Eric Raymonds "The Cathedral and the Bazaar" ruined it for everyone.
 "Quality happens only when someone is responsible for it."
+See also [Open Source Software Development as a Special Type of Academic Research (Critique of Vulgar Raymondism) by Nikolai Bezroukov](https://journals.uic.edu/ojs/index.php/fm/article/view/696/606) and [Software development realism vs Software development idealism](http://www.softpanorama.org/OSS/index.shtml).

 * [Courtney Love does the math](https://www.salon.com/2000/06/14/love_7/) - How "Hollywood accounting" conspires to rob artists of the fruits of their labor.
 No, really—this is how they do it.